nerdswords/yet-another-cloudwatch-exporter/README.md

 **Unstable till 1.0.0 - Use with care!**

 ## Features
-* Stop worrying about your aws IDs - Auto discovery of resources through tags
+* Stop worrying about your AWS IDs - Auto discovery of resources through tags
 * Filter monitored resources through regex
 * Automatic adding of tag labels to metrics
 * Allows to export 0 even if cloudwatch returns nil